NesquikMike/ReportWriter/README.md

         ```
       Last Names can be entered in using speech marks if they have multiple names, for instance:
         ```bash
-        $ python3 reportWriter.py Willy "Von Gammler" m 3 2 3 1 1 1 2
+        $ python3 reportWriter.py Willy "Von Gammler" m 3 2 3 1 1
         ```
       Gender can be entered as `f` for female and `m` for male.
 Subjects are ordered as they will be in the report,
-      like so: Religious Education, English, Phonics, Maths, Science and Other Subjects.
-Finally, goes a score for
+      like so: Religious Education, English, Phonics, Maths and Science.
+The scores range from one to three, the
-      behaviour.
-The scores range from one to three, the higher the better.
+      higher the better.
 So inputting a 3 for Science
       will give the student a Science report that reflects the fact that they are "above year group expectations".
       It will also give them an "Ab" for their achievement in that subject.
 Running this command will output a
       Microsoft Word docx file of a school report for said student.
 This report can be found in the normal way by